 Your Business Model as “The Product”

 The problem with the traditional business plan is that while it is a great *initial* exercise for the entrepreneur, we don’t yet have all the right answers but are expected to pretend we do.
-More importantly, we see the world differently and need help finding the right answers but the business plan format is not conducive for that.
+More importantly, we see the world differently and need help finding the right answers, but the business plan format is not conducive to that.

 My first impression of the Business Model Canvas was that it was too simple to be useful.
-I revisited the canvas a month or so later and started tweaking it (under a Creative Commons license) which I blogged about here.
-I started experimenting with it in talks, workshops, and built an online version of the canvas which eventually became the Lean Canvas shown below:
+I revisited the canvas a month or so later and started tweaking it (under a Creative Commons license), which I blogged about here.
+I started experimenting with it in talks and workshops and built an online version of the canvas which eventually became the Lean Canvas shown below:

 You should immediately notice that I made the “Solution” box less than one-ninth of the entire canvas — by design.
 Building solutions is what we do best and is not the problem.
 It’s the other eight areas that are outside our comfort zone that need attention.

 Since I get asked a lot about the specific tweaks I made, I’ve highlighted them below against the original Business Model Canvas:

 My main motivations for these tweaks were maximizing the signal-to-noise ratio on the canvas since it’s already quite space-constrained and making the canvas more actionable from the ground up.
 I was less interested in retrospectively documenting successful business models and more interested in capturing and tracking the raw, untested hypotheses I was facing.

 Or, as Sean Murphy would put it, I was interested in “solving the system of simultaneous equations that a startup team must solve to find a viable location in a market space.”

 Thinking about the business model as “the product” is quite empowering.
 It’s not something you back into once you have a product with early traction to pitch to investors.
 Rather, it’s something you can and should be actively building and testing from day one.